rdireen/spherepy/documentation/source/index.rst

 ********
 **Jump straight to** :doc:`GettingStarted` **or the** :ref:`ref-toc`

-SpherePy is a Python package for doing spherical harmonic transformations.
-Given a function that lives on a sphere :math:`f(\theta, \phi)`, SpherePy breaks the function into a finite sum of spherical harmonics :math:`Y_{nm}(\theta, \phi)`:
+SpherePy does spherical harmonic transforms.
+Given a function on a sphere :math:`f(\theta, \phi)`, SpherePy breaks the function into a finite sum of spherical harmonics :math:`Y_{nm}(\theta, \phi)`:

 .. math::
     f(\theta, \phi) = \sum_{n=0}^{N} \sum_{m=-n}^{n} c_{nm} Y_{nm}(\theta, \phi)

-The output of the transform is the set of coefficients :math:`c_{nm}`, and SpherePy enables you to work algebraically with those coefficients.
+The output of the transform is the set of coefficients :math:`c_{nm}`.

 Here is a simple code example::